-When a parent first signs their child up for Child Find, Child Find takes 45 days to assess the child.
-If the child is deemed eligible, the program then makes a document called an Individualized Family Service Plan (IFSP).
+If your state deems your child eligible for their early intervention services, the program then makes a document called an Individualized Family Service Plan (IFSP).
 This plan outlines what areas of development may need some extra work, and explains what kinds of services the child needs to address those delays.
 Then, the parents start putting together a team of people to help carry out the goals in the plan.
-Who is included in the team can vary, but usually it includes the parents, medical providers, therapists, social workers and other relevant parties.
+Who is included in the team can vary, but usually it includes the parents, medical providers, therapists, social workers, and other relevant parties.
 The plan also includes information about the following topics:

 - How often the child will be evaluated for progress

 - A timeline for when services will be delivered

 Early intervention services address the specific needs of the child with developmental disabilities and their family.
 They can do this through a variety of different services, including (2, 3):

 - Occupational therapy